qiaopTDUN/SR-ESPCN/README.md

 # SR-ESPCN
-Tensorflow implementation of ‘Real-Time Single Image and Video Super-Resolution Using an Efficient Sub-Pixel Convolutional Neural Network’
+Tensorflow implementation of ‘Real-Time Single Image and Video Super-Resolution Using an Efficient Sub-Pixel Convolutional Neural Network’.
 We only implement the x4 single image super-resolution.
 We are not intended to reproduce the performace reported in [1], just implement it for fun.
 Therefore, we have not verified the performance of the trained model, and compared it with performance in [1].